brightsparklabs/appcli/README.md

 ```

-The templating data for Jinja2 will be:
+The data for Jinja2 templating engine will be:

 ```json
 {